Wyoming Highway 59: Douglas to Gillette

 From Wright to Gillette there are no intersections with major highways and the landscape consists of buttes covered with short grasses.
-At 113 mi into its route, Highway 59 enters Gillette as South Douglas Highway.
+At 113 mi into its route, WYO 59 enters Gillette as South Douglas Highway.

 Gillette

 Gillette is a city and county seat of Campbell County.
 It is a small city centrally located in an area that is vital to the development of vast quantities of American coal, oil, and coal bed methane gas, as a result, the city calls itself the "Energy Capital of the Nation".

-At about 113.8 mi, WYO 59 intersects I-90 (Exit 126) and then enters downtown and intersects US 14/US 16/I-90 BUS at a "T" intersection at 114.76 mi.
+At about 113.8 mi, WYO 59 intersects I-90 (exit 126) and then enters downtown and intersects US 14/US 16/I-90 BL at a "T" intersection at 114.76 mi.

-WYO 59 turns west onto 2nd Street and runs concurrent with US 14/US 16/I-90 BUS.
-Around 118 mi, WYO 59 begins to turn north and intersects Wyoming Highway 50 (Skyline Drive).
-Wyoming Highway 50 used to be routed down 4J Road into Gillette.
-Sometime between 1980 and 1993, WYO 50 was transferred to Skyline Drive, which provides easier access to Interstate 90.
-At the intersection with WYO 50, I-90 BUS turns west to run concurrent with Highway 50 to Interstate 90.
-WYO 59 continues north concurrent with US 14 and US 16 out of Gillette.
+WYO 59 turns west onto 2nd Street and runs concurrently with US 14/USv16/I-90 BL.
+Around 118 mi, WYO 59 begins to turn north and intersects WYO 50 (Skyline Drive).
+WYO 50 used to be routed down 4J Road into Gillette.
+Sometime between 1980 and 1993, WYO 50 was transferred to Skyline Drive, which provides easier access to I-90.
+At the intersection with WYO 50, I-90 BL turns west to run concurrently with WYO 50 to I-90.
+WYO 59 continues north concurrently with US 14/US 16 out of Gillette.

-East of Gillette
+WYO 59 is also known as the South Douglas Highway in the Gillette area.